 At SU, our students get real-life experience.
 Students work with faculty on planning research projects to address urban and environmental challenges.
 They are involved in community projects to resolve real urban problems.
 Many students participate in planning internships to gain professional experiences in the field.
 Students participate in the Smart Growth Club activities that seek to raise community awareness of environmental problems.

-Our alumni are employed in state and local governments, and work with private and nonprofit organizations.
+Our alumni are employed in federal, state and local governments, and work with private and nonprofit organizations.
 A significant portion of our alumni have attended graduate schools.
 Some examples of recent employers include:

-- Baltimore County Department of Planning
+- Carroll County Department of Planning

-- Howard County Department of Planning and Zoning
+- Cecil County Planning & Zoning Division

-- Maryland Department of Planning (MDP)
+- Harford County Department of Planning and Zoning

-- Montgomery County Planning Department
+- Somerset County Planning and Zoning Department

 - Town of Easton, Planning and Zoning Department